infozenfrance/Phraseanet-Docs/en/User/Guide/Edit.rst

-If a thesaurus is installed on the Phraseanet base containing the media, the tab Thesaurus allows to rapidly index from terms contained in the thesaurus linked to the Phraseanet :term:`base`.
+If a thesaurus is installed on the Phraseanet base containing the media, the tab Thesaurus allows to rapidly index from terms contained in the thesaurus linked to the Phraseanet :term:`Phraseanet Base`.
 The entry is assisted for the fields linked to a thesaurus branch.

 * Click on the tab thesaurus